 Technical, ethical, legal, environmental, and safety topics are covered by seminars given by staff and invited speakers.
 Topics will be chosen to encompass and extend the technical subjects of the other courses so as to be useful to the working graduate engineer in the military.

-Note(s): For students of the Third Year taking Chemical Engineering,

-Honours Chemistry or a Major in Chemistry.
+For students taking Chemical Engineering, Honours Chemistry or a Major in Chemistry.